 The selling of goods or services, or taking orders for goods or services, or soliciting funds for any purpose is prohibited on campus unless proper authorization has been secured from the Vice President of Education Services.

 Presence in Unauthorized Areas

-The Temple College Police Department is providing this information to further promote safety within the Temple College Community and in accordance with State and Federal Statutes.
+The Temple College Police Department is providing this information to further promote safety within the Temple College community and in accordance with state and federal statutes.
 Temple College has sex offenders that currently work, volunteer or are enrolled in classes on the campuses of Temple College.
-The names can be accessed by clicking on the Texas Department of Public Safety Sex Offender Registry link below are the registered sex offender’s known to be on campus.
+The names can be accessed by clicking on the Texas Department of Public Safety Sex Offender Registry link below.

 If you are a Registered Sex Offender and you currently work, volunteer or are enrolled in classes on any of the campuses of Temple College you are required to register and/or update any changes of information with the Campus Police Department within 72 hours.
 Failure to do so will result in immediate notification to your supervising agency.

 All Texas traffic laws and regulations are enforced on the roadways and parking areas of Temple College properties.
 Temple College Police routinely patrol these areas to prevent crime from occurring and to keep the roadways safe for students, staff, faculty and community members.
 Drivers can be fined and vehicles may be towed at the owner’s expense for violations of traffic laws.

 Parking at Temple College is provided at no charge to students.
 Students should adhere to the following parking regulations:

 - Disabled parking is available only for vehicles with state approval.
 This parking is monitored by Campus Police and no exceptions can be authorized by the college.
 Unauthorized vehicles can be fined as much as $750.